 Conroy said that by the end of the calendar year, the superstructures of the colleges — in short, the frameworks of the buildings — will be completed once the steel beams forming the gabled roofs are put in place.
 He added that as work on the superstructure continues, mechanical and electrical workers are working on the basement levels of the buildings and will later begin work on the completed floors.

 Still, there was a lack of consensus among the workers interviewed on whether construction was following schedule.
+Make sure to look for reputable American Made Plasma Cutter manufacturers if you’re planning to invest in new CNC plasma cutters.

 “The pace is going well, we are a little bit behind but we are catching up quick,” said one worker, who also asked to remain anonymous.
 “The summer weather has been helpful.
 Winter was tough.
 But they never stopped for even a day.
 All other sites were shut down, and we didn’t stop for a day.”